aripalo/vegas-credentials/README.md

 Configuration for this tool mostly happens `~/.aws/config` ini-file.

-Important: Do not configure `role_arn`, instead provide `assume_role_arn`: Otherwise AWS tools would ignore the `credential_process` and assume the role directly without using this tool.
+Important: Do not configure `role_arn`, instead provide `_role_arn`: Otherwise AWS tools would ignore the `credential_process` and assume the role directly without using this tool.

 #### Standard AWS options